Stitched provides a wide range of sewing and creative services, all with top-notch customer service. Make an appointment today.

 Alterations and dropoffs are by appointment only.
 When making the appointment, please include a brief description of the project and any relevant designs or photos.

 At your fitting/consult, we can ensure that the alterations to your clothing are correct.
 Fittings usually take 15-30 minutes.
-Fittings cost $7 per a half hour.
+Fittings cost $10 per every 15 minutes.

-Turnaround time for basic alterations and repairs is usually one to two weeks.
+Turnaround time for basic alterations and repairs is usually two weeks.
+Custom items take several months.
 Alterations needed within two business days may be charged a rush fee.
 Rush fees start at $10.

 I'll contact you when your order is ready for pickup.
 When you come, please feel free to try on your garment.
 I have a quality guarantee for any errors in craftsmanship.

 "Normally, I can't stand tailors.
 Skye Blue helps me figure out exactly what cut I am looking for, and is not afraid to try unconventional things." —Jeff B.